tomjoht/learnapidoc/_docs/conceptual_topics_in_api_docs/docapis_doc_overview.md

 > Startups fail when they are not solving a market problem.
 We were not solving a large enough problem that we could universally serve with a scalable solution.
 We had great technology, great data on shopping behavior, great reputation as a thought leader, great expertise, great advisors, etc, but what we didn’t have was technology or business model that solved a pain point in a scalable way. (*CB Insights*)

 To encapsulate this overarching story, the product overview focuses on the market problem that the product solves.
 If the product doesn't solve a market problem, that could be a red flag about the product itself.
-Although you're likely just writing the documentation (not doing corporate storytelling), it helps to understand this larger problem as it gives more context for your product.
+So the first step in the product overview is to describe the pain point your product solves.

 ## Common use cases